Skip to content

 Terminal window

-./argos --help
+./out/usr/bin/argos --help

 See CI integration for ready-made GitHub Actions and GitLab CI workflows.